Jennifer Aniston Has A Secret Admirer! ‘Riverdale’ Star In Love With Her

 There really is a chemistry between Jennifer and Jake even off-screen as seen in their interview with The Insider below.
 Both were blushing when they started talking about their steamy scene and she was also caught removing something near his ear.

-It took more than ten years before the Nightcrawler actor admitted his feelings for his co-star.
+It took more than 10 years before the Nightcrawler actor admitted his feelings for his co-star.
 During an interview with Access Hollywood, Jennifer Aniston revealed how she felt about Jake Gyllenhaal’s crush on her.

 “I just don’t know why we’re finding this out now!” she exclaimed.